Find a Qualified Attorney Near You

 The USCIS must approve your work permit (EAD card) first.
 To work while you await adjustment of status, you must submit an Application for Employment Authorization.
 If you’re approved, you’ll be able to work in the U.S. while your green card application is reviewed, and your Employment Authorization also serves as proof to an employer that you’re lawfully allowed to work.

 Green Card Questions?
-Get in Touch with an Attorney
+Get Legal Help

-If you have doubts about the requirements and the process, it is best to contact an experienced immigration attorney near you.
+If you have doubts about the requirements and the process, it is best to contact an experienced immigration lawyer near you.
 They can give you a better understanding of the advance parole document you need to secure before going out of the U.S. They can also provide legal advice tailored to your case.

 Can I Solve This on My Own or Do I Need an Attorney?